 How to Make Decisions to Mitigate Change Risk (Part 4)

-Once risks in the production environment are identified, an organization must be capable of making appropriate response decisions without unnecessary delays.
+Once risks in the production environment are identified, an organization must make appropriate response decisions without unnecessary delays.
 Making response decisions in an agile way requires two things: information, and a framework for interpreting that information in a way that prompts decisive action.

 Generally speaking, IT operations has four options when responding to risk: